 We know you’d like to bring your dog with you everywhere you go, but at some point, you may have to leave your dog behind.
-There are so many options for pet care, that it can make choosing a boarding facility for your furry friend a challenging moment.
+There are so many options for pet care, that it can make choosing a boarding facility or a pet sitter a challenging moment.

 Whether you’re heading out of town for work or for a vacation, knowing that your dog is safe, happy, and healthy will make everything easier.
 Here are some tips from the vets at Anasazi Animal Clinic on how to choose a safe boarding facility.

-Commercial dog boarding companies tend to have large facilities, with entire buildings and outdoor space dedicated to caring for pets while their owners are away.
+Commercial dog boarding companies tend to have large facilities, with entire buildings as well as ample outdoor space dedicated to caring for pets while their owners are away.
 They often have both indoor and outdoor settings for dogs to hang out in during the day, and kennels with comfy beds for nighttime, meals, and naps.

 Since these companies focus on mainly boarding pets, they tend to have more availability than vet clinics.
 However, many places will only board pets that belong to their daycare programs, or they might require a trial day (which is always a good idea anyway).
 Another downside can be that because they can have so many boarders at one time, there may not be many opportunities for the staff to have one-on-one time with each dog.